odwct/Python-Challenge/README.md

 1. Analysis of a financial dataset called budget_data.csv.
 The dataset is composed of two columns: "Date" and "Profit/Losses".

-The Python Script analyzes the records to calculate and print the following values:
+The Python Script analyzes the records to calculate and print in a text file the following values:

 - The total number of months included in the dataset
 - The net total amount of "Profit/Losses" over the entire period